 Looking for a new apartment is always exciting — until you realize that there’s loads of competition out there, where people are literally bringing blank checks and rental agreements to showings in hope of becoming the first to submit one.
 Why make it looking for an apartment so stressful on yourself, though?

 For many, there’s nothing more excruciating than the apartment hunt.
-It’s hard not to feel jaded after touring a studio that’s essentially a closet with a toilet, or checking out a “quiet” neighborhood that’s home to the world’s most amateur DJ.
-Thankfully, there are more apartment search resources available to us than ever before as well as roommate search sites that can help you buddy up to find the best place possible.
+It’s hard not to feel jaded after touring a studio that’s essentially a closet with a toilet!
+Or checking out a “quiet” neighborhood that’s home to the world’s most amateur DJ.
+Thankfully, there are more apartment search resources available to us than ever before as well as roommate pairing sites that can help you buddy up to find the best place possible.

-That’s why we’re giving you some of the best apartment search sites to try out, which will surely take the pain out of searching for your next place to live.
-Get into the habit of checking all of these apartment sites during your search and you’ll find the dream spot in no time — without having to fight a crowd just to see it in real life.
+That’s why we’re giving you some of the best apartment hunt sites to try out.
+Our guide will surely take the pain out of finding for your next place to live.
+Get into the habit of checking all of these apartment sites during your search.
+You’ll find the dream spot in no time — without having to fight a crowd just to see it in real life.

-Beloved by prospective homebuyers, Zillow is also one of the best apartment search sites because it’s so interactive.
+Beloved by prospective homebuyers, Zillow is also one of the best apartment finding sites because it’s so interactive.
 You’ll be able to draw around the area that you want to search in, giving you complete control over the options that you see.
 These map based features will enable you to find the perfect rental unit.
 You can also sign up to receive alerts when a new home becomes available that fits your price range and size requirements.